2018 National League Championship Series: Game 7

 For the first time since 2012, when the Giants defeated the Cardinals, and the tenth time in NLCS history, the NLCS went to a game 7.
-With this NLCS the Dodgers tied for the fourth most game sevens in history with the Pittsburgh Pirates and the Boston Red Sox.
+With this NLCS the Dodgers tied for the fourth-most game sevens in history with the Pittsburgh Pirates and the Boston Red Sox.
 The starting pitchers—Walker Buehler for Los Angeles and Jhoulys Chacín for Milwaukee—were the same as Game 3, won by the Brewers.
 Hall of Fame inductee and former Brewer Robin Yount threw the ceremonial first pitch.
 Christian Yelich homered off Buehler in the first inning to give the Brewers the early lead and then Cody Bellinger hit a two-run homer in the second to put the Dodgers on top.
 Chacín only pitched the first two innings, allowing two runs on three hits and one walk.
 Buehler pitched 42/3 innings, allowing one run on six hits with seven strikeouts.
 Chris Taylor made a run saving catch in the bottom of the fifth off the bat of Yelich and then Yasiel Puig hit a three-run home run off Jeremy Jeffress in the sixth to extend the lead.
 The Dodgers would go on to win 5–1 as Clayton Kershaw retired Shaw, Aguilar and Moustakas to claim their second straight National League title, 40 years after they accomplished the feat in 1977 and 1978.
 The Dodgers were the first team to clinch a pennant on the road in a game seven since the 2006 Cardinals.
-This was also Los Angeles' first playoff series win where they did not win Game 1 since the 1988 NLCS.
+This was also Los Angeles' first playoff series win where they did not win Game 1 since the 1988 NLCS, a span of 18 playoff series in between.

-Cody Bellinger was named the NLCS MVP, becoming the youngest to win the award.
+Cody Bellinger was named the NLCS MVP, becoming the youngest player to win the award.